Morsmalleo/AhMyth/README.md

 Usage
 =====
 01. Bind or Build an AhMyth Payload
-02. Install the AhMyth payload on the victim android device
+02. Install the payload on the Victim Android Device
 03. Take Control of the Victim Android Device using the *Victims Lab*
 #